jiwon-seattle/My-Daily-Journal/README.md

   * Middleware that only parses JSON and a protocol that enables scripts running on a browser client to interact with resources from a different origin.
 * router
   * `/weather` is base url and GET/POST request is made to the url.
-* Weahter API
+* Geolocation API & Weahter API
-  * A weather information is fetched via the API in the client-side and a weather condition is sent to server-side to save in the database.
+  * Geolocation API returns a user's location with latitude and longitude.
+With these information, a weather information is fetched via the API in the client-side and a weather condition is sent to server-side to save in the database.

 #### MongoDB